kashmir96/osoappliance/content/posts/air-conditioning-hazards.md

 ---

 title: Air Conditioning Hazards
 description: "Air conditioning has become an integral part of modern life, providing much-needed relief from the heat and humidity of summer.
-Ho...learn more about it now"
+Ho...check it out to learn"
 keywords: air
-publishDate: 45093
+publishDate: 6/16/2023
 tags: ["Heat Pump"]
 author: Curtis
 categories: ["Household Appliances"]
 cover:
- image: /img/heatpump/173.webp
+ image: /img/heatpump/388.webp
- alt: 'not so trivial heat pump that saved huge amounts of work'
+ alt: 'a striking heat pump showing value for the user'

 ---